PhoebusSi/Compress-Robust-VQA/README.md

 ```
 bash bash_files/run_mask_train_stage2.sh 0.3 0.3 0.3 0.7 49
 ```
-0.3, 0.3 and 0.3 represent the compression ratio of language, vision and fusion models, respectively.
+At this stage, you can set the modality-specific sparsity, i.e., set different modality modules with different sparsity.
+For example, 0.3, 0.3 and 0.3 represent the compression ratio of language, vision and fusion models, respectively.
 0.7 represents the zero rate (1 - compression ratio) of the whole model.
 49 represents the random seeds.

 Note that "FTmodel_type" and "Masker_type" in script "run_mask_train_stage2.sh" represnet the loaded model type (trained in stage1) and the training methods of mask train (stage2).
 By setting these two hyperparameters, models in the paper such as lmh-lpf, bce-lmh, and lmh-lmh can be obtained.
 There is a prerequisite here that the corresponding model must be trained in stage1.
 For example, to obtain lmh-lpf, it is necessary to train and obtain model lxmert(lmh) in stage1 firstly, and then use this settings (FTmodel_type="lmh", Masker_type="lpf") to run the stage2 and obtain the final model "lmh-lpf".